mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 - +1 if 50% or more of the ships in the opposing fleet are eliminated.
 - +1 if the opposing flagship is eliminated.
-- -1 for each 25% of one’s own ships that are eliminated.
+- -1 for each 25% of one's own ships that are eliminated.
 - -1 if own flagship is eliminated.